-- 54. All members of the Association shall be entitled to attend to the privileges of the floor a meeting of the Association, but only qualified accredited delegates members from chapters in good standing or section of chapters in good standing are entitled to participate in elections and to a voice and votemay vote on matters brought before the meeting. - 65.
+- 2. If the Council declines to concur in a proposal of a meeting of the Association, it shall report its reasons to the ensuing meeting.
+If that meeting concurs in the action of the previous meeting, the action shall become that of the Association.
+An action of the Association reached either (a) by concurrence of the Council in an action of a meeting of the Association or (b) in two successive meetings shall not be changed except by the joint action of the Council and a meeting of the Association or by two successive meetings of the Association. - 3.
+The qualified members in each chapter may elect to each meeting of the Association not more than one delegate from that chapter for each twenty-five qualified members or fraction thereof at the institution.
+Each of the state conferences may elect two delegates to each meeting of the Association.
+Delegates must be qualified members elected by secret ballot. - 4.
+All members of the Association shall be entitled to the privileges of the floor, but only qualified members may vote. - 5.
 On request of one-fifth of the accredited delegates from each chapter present and voting, a weighted vote shall be taken on any matter then before the body.
-In an election or a weighted vote, the accredited delegates from each chapter shall be entitled to a number of votes equal to the number of qualified members in good standing at their respective chapters as of April 1 of the year of the meeting at the institution.
-In case a chapter or section has more than one delegate, each delegate shall be entitled to an equal portion of the votes to which the chapter or section is entitled, with the delegation distributing any remaining votes.
-Members from institutions with an accredited delegate may not vote, but any qualified member from an institution with no accredited delegate shall be entitled to an individual vote - 76.
+In a weighted vote, the accredited delegates from each chapter shall be entitled to a number of votes equal to the number of qualified members at the institution.
+In case a chapter has more than one delegate, each delegate shall be entitled to an equal portion of the votes to which the chapter is entitled.
+Members from institutions with an accredited delegate may not vote, but any qualified member from an institution with no accredited delegate shall be entitled to an individual vote. - 6.
 Except as provided in this Constitution or in rules adopted pursuant to it, the meetings of the Association shall be governed by the current edition of Robert's Rules of Order.

-ARTICLE VII - CHAPTERS
+Article VII-Chapters